 A 2-year position as Postdoctoral Researcher within the field of Nature-Based Solutions (NBS) is available at the Department of Ecoscience, Aarhus University.
 The position aims to strengthen and complement the Department's ongoing activities in landscape-scale modelling, with a specific focus on nature-based solutions in agricultural landscapes.
 The successful candidate will be integrated into the Nature-Based Solutions Center and work across sections within the Department of Ecoscience.
+Research and advisory activities at the Department are largely project-based, with a strong tradition for interdisciplinary research and international collaboration.

 The position is part the project: “NAT-AGRI: Use of nature-based solutions in Danish agricultural landscapes to promote biodiversity, achieve climate targets, and reduce nutrient emissions”, funded by the Novo Nordisk Foundation.
 The overall aim of NAT-AGRI is to integrate nature-based solutions into Danish agricultural landscapes to enhance biodiversity, contribute to climate mitigation and adaptation, and reduce nutrient export.
 The project focuses on four key NBS types (hedgerows, riparian zones, ponds, and wetlands) which support biodiversity and provide multiple ecosystem services.
 NAT-AGRI seeks to improve understanding of how NBS increases habitat availability and how landscape configuration and connectivity influence biodiversity and ecosystem services.
 The project employs a range of cutting-edge methods, including UAV-based landscape mapping, terrestrial and freshwater eDNA, passive acoustic and camera monitoring, and novel sensor and logger networks for real-time analysis of greenhouse gas emissions and ecosystem metabolism.
 The postdoctoral researcher will primarily contribute to the landscape-scale modelling component of the project.
 This includes integrating national and global spatial datasets, UAV-derived information on NBS, and environmental data to quantify ecosystem services across Danish agricultural landscapes.
 The postdoc will work within an interdisciplinary team of applied and computational scientists.
 The position offers a unique opportunity to work at the interface of landscape ecology, biodiversity science, climate mitigation, and sustainable agriculture, contributing directly to decision-relevant outputs such as restoration and implementation scenarios.
 The postdoc will collaborate closely with experts in remote sensing, ecology, environmental science, and engineering while developing an independent research profile.